koesterlab/ddargparse/README.md

 # ddargparse

-A small Python library that lets you define command-line argument parsers using dataclasses.
+A small Python library that simplifies command-line argument parsing by leveraging dataclasses.
+It allows developers to define their command-line interfaces using dataclass fields, making the code more concise and easier to maintain.
+With ddargparse, you can easily create complex command-line applications with minimal boilerplate code.
+It puts a particular focus on properly handling type annotations and defaults, minimizing additional required annotation and maintaining interoperability with the standard argparse.

 ## Installation